|Differences||Pour Over||Cold Brew|

 |Grind Size||Medium-Coarse (closer to medium)||Medium-Coarse|

 |Coffee to Water Ratio||15-17:1 water to coffee ratio||Grounds to water ratio: 1:4|

 If you’re a coffee lover and looking for a more robust flavor, cold brew might be your thing.
 Cold brew is made by steeping coarsely ground beans in cold water for 12-24 hours to extract the full flavors of the beans.
 The result is an intense, low acid drink that can last up to three weeks without going bad!

-In this article, we’ll look at the differences between these two brewing methods and find out which one is best for you!
+So, which brewing method is right for you?
+In this article, we’ll look at the differences between these two brewing methods to help you decide.

 The Pour Over

 The pour over method of brewing is just as it sounds.
 A cone with a filter inside is placed on top of your coffee mug.
 Then, hot water is slowly poured over the grounds, allowing them to steep and infuse into the water.

 This method is often considered the simplest way to make coffee and for a good reason too!
 All you need is hot water and ground coffee beans.
 Pour over brewers can be found in most coffee shops and are relatively inexpensive.

 The water temperature of pour over coffee is usually around 200-205 degrees Fahrenheit (93-96 Celcius).
 You can easily get this temperature by boiling water on the stove and letting it sit for 30 seconds or so before pouring it over the coffee grounds.